t-edson/PicPas/README.md

 #### $SET_STATE_RAM

-These directives let us to define the RAM memory hardware state.
-In conjunction with system variables, they can define custom microcontroller hardware:

 Set the state of the RAM memory for the current device.

 The state of a byte of RAM can have 3 values: